-Garsons Farm in Esher, Surrey, has one of the best pick your own fruit and vegetable farms near London.
+Garsons Pick Your Own Farm in Esher, Surrey, has one of the best pick your own fruit and vegetable farms near London.
 It is also the UK’s largest, with 28 crops of fruit, vegetable and flower crops open from June to October.
 We’ve been visiting Garsons Farm at least once during the summer to pick strawberries and again in October to pick pumpkins at the patch.
-In this post, I’ll be sharing more about the wide variety of fruits and vegetables available for picking at Garsons PYO Farm and what to expect visiting in 2022.
+In this post, I’ll be sharing more about the wide variety of fruits and vegetables available for picking at Garsons PYO Farm and what to expect visiting in 2023.

 Related: Pick Your Own Farms near London

 Tip: Check the Garsons PYO Farm website for the latest crop availability updates

 At Garson Farm’s Esher location, in addition to the Pick Your Own Farm, you’ll find a large Garden Centre, Restaurant and a Farm Shop.
 There are restrooms and baby changing facilities within the Garden Centre, and a small playground near the restaurant.
 There are no toilet or restaurant facilities on the PYO Farm.

 Table of Contents